leanspace/terraform-provider-leanspace/README.md

 # terraform-provider-leanspace

-This repository enables the use of Terraform for the different services of Leanspace
+This repository enables the use of Terraform for the different services of Leanspace.
+The provider is hosted on a private registry in Terraform cloud

 ## Requirements